yoni/wetheentities/README.md

 ## We the Entities

-We the Entities is a RESTful web service for augmenting the We the People petition text with rich entities, sentiment analysis, and more.
+We the Entities is a RESTful web service for augmenting the [We the People](https://petitions.whitehouse.gov/) petition text with rich entities, sentiment analysis, and more.

-#### See it in action
+#### Live instance of the app

 http://wetheentities.herokuapp.com/